BOOK

 The IAEA History Research Project

-In 2011, the IAEA History Research Project was launched by Elisabeth Roehrlich and Oliver Rathkolb at the University of Vienna's Department of Contemporary History and since then has acted as an umbrella for different individual research activities on the history of the IAEA.
-The project aims to establish international research dialog among scholars in the field, and provide insight into a unique international organization.
+The project aims to establish international research dialogue among scholars in the field and provide insight into a unique international organization.
+Over the past decade, the project has hosted several guest researchers from across the world.
 Using historical insights based on multi-archival research and oral history interviews, the project seeks to inform the debate on the IAEA’s past, present, and future role in global governance.
-The IAEA History Research Project is directed by Elisabeth Roehrlich.

 Oral History Series